Gabolonhez/Gabolonhez/README.md

  ## About me

-- 💻 Studying front-end development and tecnology tools.
+- 💻 Studying front-end development and technology tools.
 - 🎓 Undergradute in Information System at Centro Universitário Fundação Santo André.
 - 💼 Working as an IT service desk at Tecnocomp.
 - ✔ Check my projects in the repositories section